 How would you describe your research or your program to a family member?

-I am looking at how members of the Taiwanese diaspora in Vancouver are reckoning with settler colonialism and, by extension, their roles and responsibilities to local Indigenous nations and lands.
+I am looking at how different generations of the Taiwanese diaspora in Vancouver are reckoning with settler colonialism and, by extension, their roles and responsibilities to local Indigenous nations and lands.
 An anthropological inquiry into Taiwanese-Indigenous relations will enable me to share research findings with a public audience beyond academic circles, to re-right and re-write historical and contemporary narratives of settler colonialism.

 What three (3) keywords would you use to describe your research?